Honey and oregano roasted leg of lamb with vegetable roasties

 - 3 GiLICIOUS potatoes

-- 4 sprigs Rosemary, thyme or oregano, leaves removed from stems
+- 4 sprigs fresh rosemary, thyme or oregano leaves removed from stems

 - Preheat oven to 200ºC (400ºF/Gas 6).
 Place a rack in a roasting pan and add 1 cup water to the pan.